standardebooks/manual/8-typography.rst

 #.
 Words that are in an unknown language have their :html:`xml:lang` attribute set to :value:`und`.

 #.
-Some phrases that are not English in origin but that that are common in English prose, and which begin in a word that could be confused with an English word, are always italicized to prevent confusion.
+Some phrases that are not English in origin but that that are common in English prose, and which begin in a word that could be confused with an English word, are always italicized (with their appropriate :html:`xml:lang` attribute) to prevent confusion.
 An incomplete list follows:

 	- :string:`sic`